 You will play characters representing your race before the Klorn.
 Those characters will recreate moments from the history of the future, playing legendary and forgotten figures, telling the Tales of the races as they set sail Across the Sea of Stars.

-The next run of Across the Sea of Stars has not been scheduled.
+The next run of Across the Sea of Stars will be March 1st, 2024, at Intercon V.

 About the Game